CRO Outsourcing in Clinical Trials: Key Considerations for Sponsors

 This greater competition has surged the demand for cost-efficient trials, and greater study complexity has increased the need for therapeutic and trial management expertise in specific study areas.

-For sponsors without the necessary in-house capacity or expertise to meet these needs, the answer is often to outsource clinical trials, partnering with organisations who can help meet these requirements.
+For sponsors without the necessary in-house capacity or expertise to meet these needs, the answer is often outsourcing clinical trials, partnering with organisations who can help meet these requirements.

 For instance, sponsors may manage study costs by outsourcing the clinical trial management to a contract research organisation (CRO).
 A full-service CRO partner will have more in-house experience across a wider range of clinical trials and will therefore be better positioned to work with the unique challenges of the study.
 They will also have moreexpertise in site management and risk reduction, which brings more potential for efficiencies in costs and timeline – .